intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/index.rst

         **Examples & Tutorials**
         ^^^

-        Examples contain scripts to help you quickly get started using BigDL-LLM to run some popular open-source models in the community.
+        Examples contain scripts to help you quickly get started using IPEX-LLM to run some popular open-source models in the community.

         +++